rcox-bf/BF-doc/PayConex/README.md

 #PayConex Transaction Interface - Overview
 PayConex’s flexible, secure and PCI compliant API allows our customers the flexibility to run a wide variety of transaction types.
 The content contained in this portion of the document outlines some of the key features and functions that can be performed using QSAPI.

 The functions listed below are not an exhaustive guide to all functions that can be accomplished with QSAPI; rather they are examples of common actions and are meant to help developers get acclimated with the QSAPI functions.
-Please visit the [variables index](variable-index) to review the different parameters that you can post to the API.
+Please visit the [QSAPI variables index](variable-index/qsapi/qsapi-request-parameters.md) to review the different request/response parameters that you can post to the API.

 ## Features